 Freddie Mac Issues Monthly Volume Summary for December 2022

-MCLEAN, Va., Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Freddie Mac FMCC today posted to its website its Monthly Volume Summary for December 2022, which provides information on Freddie Mac's mortgage-related portfolios, securities issuance, risk management, delinquencies, debt activities, and other investments.
+/EIN News/ -- MCLEAN, Va., Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Freddie Mac (OTCQB: FMCC) today posted to its website its Monthly Volume Summary for December 2022, which provides information on Freddie Mac’s mortgage-related portfolios, securities issuance, risk management, delinquencies, debt activities, and other investments.

 Freddie Mac makes home possible for millions of families and individuals by providing mortgage capital to lenders.
 Since our creation by Congress in 1970, we’ve made housing more accessible and affordable for homebuyers and renters in communities nationwide.
 We are building a better housing finance system for homebuyers, renters, lenders, and taxpayers.
 Learn more at FreddieMac.com, Twitter @FreddieMac, and Freddie Mac’s blog FreddieMac.com/blog.